nicholas-sim/ANL501-Data-Visualisation-and-Storytelling/README.md

 In this course, we employ R to construct data visualizations.
-The course introduction is here.
+The course introduction can be found here [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>].

 Before we take a dive into ggplots, we first cover some intro to R:

-**Introduction to R Programming**
+**Introduction to R Programming and Data Storytelling Principles**

+1. Data Storytelling Practices [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>]
-1. R Operations [<a style="font-weight:bold" href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>]
+2. R Operations [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>]
-2. R Programming [<a style="font-weight:bold" href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>]
+3. R Programming [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_1/"> Seminar 1 </a>]
+4. Principles of Data Storytelling and the Grammar of Graphics [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_2/"> Seminar 2 </a>]
-3. Data Management in Base R
+5. Data Management in Base R [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_2/"> Seminar 2 </a>]
-4. Data Management in Tidyverse
+6. Data Management in Tidyverse  [<a href="https://nicholas-sim.github.io/ANL501-Data-Visualisation-and-Storytelling/seminar_2/"> Seminar 2 </a>]
-5. Principles of the Grammar of Graphics

 After an overview on ggplots, we explore how to construct various visualizations for different data types.
 These visualizations are: